Art Nouveau and the Belle Époque

 Continue to Municipal House, which displays an impressive façade decorated with allegorical sculptural scenes and a mosaic called Homage to Prague over the main entrance.
 Enjoy a tour of the exquisitely decorated interior and appreciate some of the finest Art Nouveau furnishings in Europe.
 The remainder of the afternoon is at leisure, before enjoying dinner at a local restaurant.

-Spend this morning on a tour of works by the subversive Czech sculptor, David Černy.
-Born in Prague in 1967, Černy initially gained notoriety in 1991 by painting the national Monument to Soviet Tank Crews bright pink.
-Begin by visiting the Communist era Žižkov Television Tower, where, in 2000, Černy installed ten fiberglass infants crawling up the supporting columns.
-Continue across Prague to the sites of Černy’s infamous installations, including The Horse, which hangs from the ceiling of the glorious Art Nouveau Lucerna Palace, the perpetually moving Head of Franz Kafka, Piss, and Quo Vadis.
+Born in Prague in 1967, the subversive Czech sculptor David Černy initially gained notoriety in 1991 by painting the national Monument to Soviet Tank Crews bright pink.
+Spend this morning on a tour of his infamous installations, starting with The Horse, which hangs from the ceiling of the glorious Art Nouveau Lucerna Palace.
+Continue to the perpetually moving Head of Franz Kafka and Piss.

 Later, visit the Futura Centre for Contemporary Art, a private gallery dedicated to showcasing work from both local and international artists.

-The remainder of the afternoon and evening is at leisure to continue your exploration of Prague at your own pace.
+After lunch, the remainder of the day is at leisure to continue your exploration of Prague at your own pace.

 Check out of the hotel for a morning flight to Brussels (flight included in tour price).